alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### Verify by:

-+ One is unable to copy some text from outside the network, into a DSVM and vice versa
++ Users are unable to copy some text from outside the network, into a DSVM and vice versa
   + Copy some text from your deployment device
-  + Login to a DSVM via the remote desktop web client
+  + Login to a DSVM as the **SRE standard user** via the remote desktop web client
   + Open up a notepad or terminal on the DSVM and attempt to paste the text to it.
   + :white_check_mark: **Verify:** paste fails
   + Write some next in the note pad or terminal of the DSVM and copy it
   + Attempt to copy the text externally to deployment device (e.g. into URL of browser)
   + :white_check_mark: **Verify:** paste fails
-+ One can copy between VMs inside the network
++ Users cannot copy between VMs inside the network
-  + Login to a DSVM via the remote desktop web client
+  + Login to a DSVM as the **SRE standard user** via the remote desktop web client
   + Open up a notepad or terminal on the DSVM and attempt to paste the text to it.
   + Connect to another DSVM (for example, the SSH connection) via the remote desktop web client (as a second tab)
   + Attempt to paste the text to it.